JohnieBraaf/Robomaster-Micropython/README.md

 - Use board USB connection to access PYBFLASH

 For PYBD boards:

-For the pyboard D-series you must enter the mboot DFU bootloader by holding down the USR button, pressing and releasing the RST button, and continuing to hold down USR until the LED is white (4th in the cycle), then let go of USR while the LED is white.
+Enter DFU bootloader mode by holding down the USR button, pressing and releasing the RST button, and continuing to hold down USR until the LED is white (4th in the cycle), then let go of USR while the LED is white.
 The LED will then flash red once per second to indicate it is in USB DFU mode.
 You can then program the firmware using a DFU programmer, eg [dfu-util](http://dfu-util.sourceforge.net/) or [pydfu.py](https://github.com/micropython/micropython/blob/master/tools/pydfu.py).

 ## PYBFLASH